The-Known-Galaxy/archives/sith/group_legends/a_duel_of_fate/a_duel_of_fate.md

 The bodies of my fellow Sith littered the catwalk.

-I glared directly into the source of this primordial being, My body was twitching and I was suddenly engulfed in fury… pure fury.
+I glared directly into the source of this primordial being, My body was twitching and I was suddenly engulfed in furyâ€¦ pure fury.

 I signalled for the Honour Guard, although their face was covered I could feel the dread emanating from their helmets.
-The ground shook, they had begun to approach… that...
+The ground shook, they had begun to approachâ€¦ that...
 Monster.
 Almost as if rehearsed, Routila sliced through the Guardsman with ease.

-It was as if my body was no longer my own,
-“What is it that makes you so hard to destroy, old man?”
-I exclaimed.
+It was as if my body was no longer my own, â€œWhat is it that makes you so hard to destroy, old man?â€ I exclaimed.
 My hand swiftly moved to the hilt of my Lightsaber.

 I sauntered towards him.

-“You have lived your life in that cave, surrounded by those who look to you for guidance… Are you going to die in a place where you are despised, Jedi?” my voice bellowed through the landscape, Routila’s expression changed.
+â€œYou have lived your life in that cave, surrounded by those who look to you for guidanceâ€¦ Are you going to die in a place where you are despised, Jedi?â€ my voice bellowed through the landscape, Routilaâ€™s expression changed.

 I had never detested an individual the way I did Kel.
 Countless duels ended in a stalemate, and many of our companions were murdered, despite all this, I looked forward to when we would next clash.
-Although, at this point, my veneration for this ‘Master of the Jedi’ had been subdued and devoured by my wrath.
+Although, at this point, my veneration for this â€˜Master of the Jediâ€™ had been subdued and devoured by my wrath.

-“Someone is.”
+â€œSomeone is.â€
 Routila spoke with a tone of sadness

-Routila ignited his Lightsaber,
-“That old thing still works, really, Kel?”
-I laughed to myself This had given Kel time to dart up the staircase and into his stance.
+Routila ignited his Lightsaber, â€œThat old thing still works, really, Kel?â€ I laughed to myself This had given Kel time to dart up the staircase and into his stance.

 I wasted no time, I unleashed a flurry of attacks on him, and the noise of the clashing rumbled throughout Dathomir.
 It was like Yin and Yang, perfectly mirroring each other's attacks.
-I began to fill up with excitement,
-“What is this I'm feeling?”
+I began to fill up with excitement, â€œWhat is this I'm feeling?â€
 This feeling was alien to me, I felt conflicted.
 Part of me wanted to tear Routila to smithereens but part of me wanted this to never end.